 Odds are, if you’re a parent of a child eight years or older your child has access to not only a device, but their own device – a tablet, phone or even both.
-Echoing that point, a survey of 1,059 parents conducted earlier this year by Kelton Research for Amazon FreeTime, Amazon’s subscription content service for kids with parental controls, found that nearly three-quarters (72%) of parents want their kids to have their own devices.
-In 2018, to say that screens are an ubiquitous part of family life – for reading, playing games, streaming and other activities – seems to be stating the obvious.
+Echoing that point, a survey of 1,059 parents conducted by Kelton Research for Amazon FreeTime, Amazon’s subscription content service for kids with parental controls, found that nearly three-quarters (72%) of parents want their kids to have their own devices.
+In 2019, to say that screens are an ubiquitous part of family life – for reading, playing games, streaming and other activities – seems to be stating the obvious.
 So where do we go from here?

 In recent months, the spotlight has shifted from kids to parents, with a series of announcements about parental control tools, all with the goal of helping parents get a handle on their kids’ screen time.
 As a parent and leader of the Amazon Kids and Family team, I’m encouraged by the resources being invested in tools to help parents manage technology in kids’ lives.
 Our kids need our help, and 9 in 10 parents say they want to be more involved in their kids’ use of tech, according to the Kelton study.
 That’s good news!

 Giving kids room to explore, and peace of mind for parents

 So what does parent involvement look like?
 Well for one, parents don’t want to hover over kids as they use their tablets and smart phones.
 In fact, 3 in 4 parents told us as much in the study we conducted.
 Consistent with how millennials choose to parent, today’s parents want their kids to be free to explore when using tech.
 More than half of parents say the ability to set screen time limits would lessen concerns about device usage, and a great deal of the discussion thus far has focused on using parental controls to do just that.
 But the value of parent involvement in kids’ digital experiences extends well beyond establishing time limits.